Aailmz/JKT48-API/README.md

 Scrapping data from some website with many information about JKT48.
 Run the server and the scrapped data will be posted to the server.
 You are free to use it for your get API needs.
 Scrapped using NodeJs with Puppeteer, and posted using Express.Js.

+For now, you can use this following endpoints:
+- /theater-schedule : For see current JKT48 Theater schedule.

 How to use it?
 1. Initialize NPM, run: